 Heights and elevations

-All instances of encoding of the attribute ELEVAT will be converted automatically to an instance of the S-101 attribute elevation on conversion.
+All instances of encoding of the attribute ELEVAT will be converted automatically to an instance of the S-101 attribute elevation during the automated conversion process.

-Unless otherwise stated against an individual Object class within this document, all instances of encoding of the attributes HEIGHT and VERLEN will be converted automatically to an instance of the S-101 attributes height and vertical length, respectively, on conversion.
+Unless otherwise stated against an individual Object class within this document, all instances of encoding of the attributes HEIGHT and VERLEN will be converted automatically to an instance of the S-101 attributes height and vertical length, respectively, during the automated conversion process.

 Control points